PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter10.md

 In this example, `max` is a generic function that takes two parameters of type `T`, which must implement the `PartialOrd` trait.
 This allows `max` to work with any data type that supports comparison.

-## Traits: Defining Shared Behavior
+## TRAITS: DEFINING SHARED BEHAVIOR

 Traits in Rust define shared behavior for types.
 They allow you to specify methods that a type must implement to be considered as implementing that trait.
 Traits are similar to interfaces in other languages but are more powerful because they support default implementations and can be implemented for types outside of your crate.